cedelmaier/dragonfruit/gromacs/README.md

     Select 1 for the centering, then 18 (or whatever) for what to actually write out

-Either way, then you need the first frame of the trajectory as a topology file.

-    gmx trjconv -s step7_1.gro -f traj_continuous_v1_200.xtc -o cfg_0.gro -boxcenter rect -pbc mol -center -dump 0 -n extra_groups.ndx

-    Select 1 for the centering, then 18 (or whatever) for what we actually write out

-So really, just run these to get the trajectories and the initial setup

-    gmx trjconv -s step7_1.gro -f traj_continuous_v1_200.xtc -o traj_nopbc.xtc -boxcenter rect -pbc mol -center -n extra_groups.ndx gmx trjconv -s step7_1.gro -f traj_continuous_v1_200.xtc -o xyz.pdb -boxcenter rect -pbc mol -center -n extra_groups.ndx -dump 0

-Now you should have two files, and then we can rename them so that PyMOL doesn't throw a hissy fit when we load them (hopefully).
-Note, these have to have the exact same name

-    mv traj_nopbc.xtc ahpymol.xtc
-    mv cfg_0.gro ahpymol.gro
-    mv xyz.pdb ahpymol.pdb

-20220520 Update: Just use the following.
+Just use the following.
 Center the box on the lipid layer, so that we can see the protein moving, and then run the analysis.
 You still have to make the new groups as before (see above).

     gmx trjconv -s step7_umbrella_v1.tpr -f step7_umbrella_v1.xtc -o step7_umbrella_v1_reduced.pdb -n extra_groups.ndx -boxcenter rect -pbc mol -center -dump 0 gmx trjconv -s step7_umbrella_v1.tpr -f step7_umbrella_v1.xtc -o step7_umbrella_v1_reduced.xtc -n extra_groups.ndx -boxcenter rect -pbc mol -center

 ## Some sort of workflow for GROMACS simulations
 This is done using version 1 of the umbrella sampling that I did.
 This is to visualize the entire sequence in some sort of rational form.
 First, preprocess this shit to make it easier in PyMOL.
+I like to use group 19 (DOPC + PLPI) for centering, and then write out all of the lipid and helix coordinates (usually group protein + DOPC + PLPI).
+This centers the box around the bilayer, but keeps the protein coordinates as well in the end.

     gmx trjconv -s step7_umbrella_v1.tpr -f step7_umbrella_v1.xtc -o step7_umbrella_v1_reduced.pdb -n extra_groups.ndx -boxcenter rect -pbc mol -center -dump 0 gmx trjconv -s step7_umbrella_v1.tpr -f step7_umbrella_v1.xtc -o step7_umbrella_v1_reduced.xtc -n extra_groups.ndx -boxcenter rect -pbc mol -center

 Then, you can run the pymol script that we have here, and it will generate the correct viewing of the AH-domain and membrane simulations!
 You should set it to load into the correct directory, and load the correct trajectory.

     pymol setup_graphics_pymol.pml